 While working as a teacher, I incorporated my love of photography into my curriculum by teaching ‘the study of light’ using photography.
 My students built simple pinhole cameras and created a darkroom out of a refrigerator box right in our classroom.
 It was also while teaching that I discovered the power my photography could have on those around me.
 One school year I presented our parent volunteer with pictures of her children, only to have her cry with emotion when she saw them.
 It was then I knew I was meant to share these special moments.

 Soon thereafter, I opened my own photography business and began photographing, children, families and most importantly weddings.
 In 2007, I discovered I was not alone in my quest to photograph weddings, when I met, my then (soon-to-be-wife), Debbie at a bridal show!
 Together we have not only shared photographing weddings, but we have pushed each other to new levels of excellence and creativity.
-I continue my growth in photography as a member of WPPI, PPA, PPC and SPE.
+I continue my growth in photography as a member of WPPI, PPA, PPC and Society for Photographic Education, SPE.

 BELLY UP TO THE BAR

 Labrot and Graham's Woodford Reserve

 Does the name look familiar?
 Yes, Leopold Labrot (Labrot & Graham) is Larry’s great-great grandfather.
 Leopold Labrot grew up in the French wine country and was a wine merchant when he came to the United States in 1878.
 Is it a coincidence that we now work and photograph weddings in California’s famous wine country, Napa, and Sonoma?